norlandrhagen/CMAP/catalog/datasets/LCS_NRT.rst

-**LCS (Lagrangian Coherent Structures)** is a daily-global altimetry-derived [link to altimetry data set] and gridded product calculating Finite-Time Lyapunov Exponents (FTLE).
+** Near-Real-Time LCS (Lagrangian Coherent Structures)** are a daily-global altimetry-derived and gridded product calculating Finite-Time Lyapunov Exponents (FTLE).
 It characterizes the transport properties of the ocean surface currents from a Lagrangian frame of reference.

 A grid of passive tracers (hypothetical massless particles) is initialized over the global domain with an initial uniform spacing of 4 km x 4 km.
 A flow map is then approximated by integrating particle trajectories for a fix period of time, :math:`\tau=15` days.
 At its fundamental levels, local Lyapunov exponents provide a metric for exponential rate of divergence for a pair of adjacent tracers: